 2. Beroe

-Best for: Category-specific market intelligence and supplier risk monitoring
+Best for: Category-specific market intelligence and inflation/risk monitoring.

 3. Dun & Bradstreet